1982 Indianapolis 500: Finish

 Meanwhile, Mears' fully fueled car was heavier, and handling much better in the turns.
 He started closing the gap by more than one second per lap.
 Johncock started driving very low in the turns, trying to alleviate the pushing condition.
 It became clear in the waning laps that Mears was dramatically closing in on the lead.
 Such a circumstance was nearly unprecedented in Indy 500 history, occurring only once before in the 1937 race.
 With only six other cars left running, traffic was not a factor.
 Mears closed to under 3 seconds with three laps to go.
 The crowd became electrified into a frenzy.
-The raucous crowd began to drown out the load roar of the engines, and observers around the track could tell which corner Johncock and Mears were based on the road heard off in the distance.
+The raucous crowd began to drown out the load roar of the engines, and observers around the track could tell which corner Johncock and Mears were based on the roar heard off in the distance.
 With two laps to go, the margin was less than 1 second.

 With one lap to go, Mears pulled alongside Johncock on the mainstretch.
 The cars took the white flag side-by-side but Johncock refused to give up the lead.
 Once again pulling slightly ahead at the end of the straightaway, he "chop-blocked" Mears in the first turn and stayed in front.
 Mears lost some momentum but began to reel Johncock back in down the backstretch.
 In turn three, Johncock drove so low that he hit a bump on the inside of the apron and nearly crashed.
 As they exited turn four, Mears tried to slingshot pass Johncock for the win.
 Johncock held off the challenge and won by 0.16 seconds, the closest finish in Indy 500 history at the time.
 Mears lost by just over one car length.
 It would stand as the closest finish in race history for ten years.
-As of 2024, it is still the 6th-closest finish in race history.
+As of 2026, it is the 7th-closest finish in race history, behind only those of the 1992, 2006, 2014, 2015, 2023, and 2026 races.